Wolverine (Photo by Jonathan Othén, Wikimedia Commons)

 In recent years, researchers have studied the wolverine’s distribution and how connected populations are in British Columbia, Alberta and along the Continental Divide across U.S. borders.
 Darkwoods, a Nature Conservancy of Canada (NCC) property, served as a sampling site for researcher Doris Hausleitner’s team.
 The researchers suspect wolverines also actively use the Frog Bear Conservation Corridor (also shared by grizzly bears and other species), which is nestled between the Purcell and Selkirk mountains.

 Wolverine (Photo by Daniel J. Cox, Natural Exposures)

-Over in Manitoba, wolverine populations appear to be doing well, based on harvest records, perhaps in part due to high numbers of prey (beavers) and fewer trappers in wolverine territory.
-Dean Berezanski, a provincial furbearer biologist with the Manitoba Government, says there has been some genetic research focussed around this species in the past 10 to 15 years.
+Over in Manitoba, wolverine populations appear to be doing well, perhaps in part due to high numbers of prey (beavers) and fewer trappers in wolverine territory.
+Dean Berezanski, a provincial furbearer biologist with the Province of Manitoba, says there has been some genetic research focussed around this species in the past 10 to 15 years.
 He’s getting reports of more wolverines farther south in the province.
-This dispersal behaviour, in addition to the species’ recolonization of its traditional range, indicates a healthy wolverine population.
+This dispersal, in addition to the species’ return to its traditional range, indicates a healthy wolverine population.

 Conserving wolverines with sound science

 Other pressures the wolverine faces include habitat fragmentation, human infrastructure and recreational activities.
-The hope with all this research is that the data gathered will paint a better picture of where wolverines reside and how many there are, to inform their management and associated landscape-scale conservation.
+The hope with all this research is that the data gathered will paint a better picture of where wolverines live and how many there are.
+This information will help guide their management and related landscape-scale conservation.

 How you can help